Ensure That Your Silverware Stays, Well, Silver, Ahead of the Holidays

 For starters, never let your silverware air dry.
 This can be avoided by drying it with a microfiber cloth, even after a spin in the dishwasher.
 By drying off your silverware, you’re preventing rust from forming due to the reaction between water and metal.
 Along the same lines, never let your silverware sit in the sink overnight—even on nights where you’re feeling especially lazy.

 Additionally, avoid leaving silverware exposed to acidic foods for long periods of time.
-This can include letting a spoon sit in a bowl of tomato sauce, or a Knife sit out on your cutting board after cutting that lemon you need for salad dressing.
+This can include letting a spoon sit in a bowl of tomato sauce, or a knife sit out on your cutting board after cutting that lemon you need for salad dressing.

 Now that you’re ready to make your silverware shine in time for the holidays, make sure you have the proper equipment.
 Once your silverware is complete, impress your guests with extra shiny Cookware, appliances, and more!